niess/jsmn-tea/README.md

 ### Inspecting JSMN tokens

 At the creation of a `jsmn_tea` object the whole content of the JSON data is analysed with JSMN and saved in memory.
-Information on the corresponding JSMN tokens is provided by the two following functions:
+Information and manipulation of the corresponding JSMN tokens is provided by the following functions:
 ```c
 /* Use this to get the current JSMN token, i.e. at jsmn_tea::index. */
 jsmntok_t * jsmn_tea_token_get(struct jsmn_tea * tea);